ar-a06/factryl/README.md

 # Factryl - Intelligent Search & Analysis Platform

-Factryl is a comprehensive information aggregation and analysis system that generates intelligent search results from multiple data sources with **AI-powered insights**.
-When you search for any topic, the system scrapes available sources, analyzes the content with LLM technology, and produces ranked results with detailed analysis, AI-powered summaries, and visual insights.
+Factryl is a comprehensive information aggregation and analysis system that generates intelligent search results from multiple data sources with **AI-powered insights** and **real-time YouTube video integration**.
+When you search for any topic, the system scrapes available sources, analyzes the content with LLM technology, and produces ranked results with detailed analysis, AI-powered summaries, visual insights, and integrated video content.

 ## Live Demo